guertinlab/Nascent_RNA_Methods/README.md

 ## Plot all QC metrics

-Individual detailed quality controls plots provide valuable information about the data, but each metric can be distilled to a single value.
+Individual plots for each quality control metric provide valuable information about the data, but each plot can be summarized as a single informative value.
 We empirically determined thresholds for each value that constitute acceptable libraries.
-These thresholds are not considered absolute and should only be used as guidelines.
-Below, we concatenate all the QC metrics for the experiments and plot the results (Figure 5).
-Thresholds lines are included on the plots.
-One can quickly glance at the plot to determine whether the QC values fall within the light green shaded area.
-If values are outside the light green shaded area, then we recommend looking back at the more detailed QC plots to diagnose possible issues with the libraries.
+These thresholds are not absolute and should only be used as guidelines.
+Below, we concatenate all the summarized metrics for the experiments and plot the results (Figure 5) and thresholds.
+The user can quickly glance at the plot to determine whether the quality control values fall within the acceptable range, which is shaded light green.
+If values are within the dark pink region, then we recommend looking back at the more detailed quality control plots to diagnose possible issues with the libraries.

 \scriptsize
 ```bash